NeuroTechX/ntx_slack_archive/random.md

  >Hi manonb , nice to meet.
 I am going to try that in a few days, I will probably post my results here

+6/24/2017 8:18 PM

+ **sid_fulminds** :

+ >Not sure to which extent this is all true and accurate, but we are probably steering in this direction (pun intended)